Blindspot to react: India's Modi and party misunderstand the mood - The Media Times

-MUMBAI – Major protests in India against a law on citizenship seen by many as anti-Muslim have mistaken Prime Minister Narendra Modi and sent his Hindu nationalist party in an effort to dampen anger.
+MUMBAI – The government of Indian Prime Minister Narendra Modi did not anticipate protests against a new citizenship law that has raged across the country and is now trying to control the damage, members of his ruling party said.

-In Modi’s biggest challenge since taking office in 2014, hundreds of thousands have rallied against the law offering citizenship to immigrants from non-Muslim minorities who have fled Afghanistan, Bangladesh and Pakistan.
+In Modi’s biggest challenge since taking office in 2014, hundreds of thousands have been protesting against the law granting citizenship to immigrants from non-Muslim minorities who have fled Afghanistan, Bangladesh and Pakistan.

 At least 21 people have died in clashes with police.

-Now they are seeking help to disperse the crisis to allies and opponents who were sidelined when the bill passed earlier this month, sources said.
+Now the party and the government are reaching out to help spread the crisis to allies and dissenters bypassed when the bill passed earlier this month, sources said.

 “I really didn’t see the protests coming … not only me, other BJP lawmakers were also unable to anticipate this kind of anger,” Sanjeev Balyan, a ruling party lawmaker and minister of state, told. re federal.

-While there is no threat to his large parliamentary majority, the image of the 69-year-old Modi as a finger master in the pulse of the people has taken a hit.
+While there is no threat to his large parliamentary majority, the 69-year-old Modi’s reputation as a finger-master in the pulse of the people has taken a hit.

 Publicly, his government prioritized development, seeking to make India a $ 5 trillion economy by 2025.

-But Modi’s pro-Hindu muscular platform has also landed well in a nation that is over 80 percent Hindu: he won the national election with a huge backing shocking.
+But Modi’s pro-Hindu muscular platform has also landed well in a nation that is over 80% Hindu: he won the back-to-back majority national elections by shock.

 Anger over citizenship law has been fueled by resentment of the government for pursuing a majoritarian agenda instead of addressing an economic slowdown and job losses.